dtcenter/METplus-Training/docs/modules/METplus/use_case_track_and_intensity.rst

 If you haven’t already done so, you can also follow Session 5 of the tutorial: Trk&Int/Feature Relative >MET Tool: TC-STAT. ( **WEB BROWSER** *Show web page of tutorial for TC-Stat section*).

-This use case uses output from the MET tc-pairs tool.
+This TCMPR plotter use case uses output from the MET tc-pairs tool.
 You can refer to section 20.2.3 of the MET Users Guide for a description of the tc-pairs output format. ( **WEB BROWSER** *Go to web browser with MET User's guide web page* ).

 The TCMPR plotter wrapper makes use of three configuration files (in addition to the other default METplus configuration files described in Session 1: METplus Setup/Directories and Configurations files- Overview).